"No price is too high to pay for the privilege of owning yourself."

 Boundaries and Sovereignty

-Healthy boundaries also mean the King can say "no" when needed without guilt or extensive justification.
-This refusal is an act of respect for both parties.
+The King can say "no" when needed without guilt or extensive justification.
+This refusal respects both parties and preserves essential energy.

 Sovereignty and Service

 The paradox of sovereignty is that it serves others.
-The King who owns himself is free to give himself in service without losing himself in the process or becoming resentful.
+The King who owns himself is free to give himself in service without losing himself or becoming resentful.

-The sovereign King serves from overflow rather than depletion.
-He takes care of his own needs and maintains his own center, so he has real resources to offer others with generosity instead of obligation.
+The sovereign King serves from overflow, not depletion.
+He takes care of his own needs and maintains his center.
+He offers others real resources with generosity instead of obligation.

-This service-oriented sovereignty also means the King is willing to use his authority for the benefit of his realm, even when it's difficult or unpopular.
-He leads with courage and compassion.
+This service-oriented sovereignty means the King uses his authority for his realm's benefit, even when it's hard or unpopular.
+He leads with courage and compassion, holding both in tension.

 Challenges to Sovereignty